416rehman/splite/README.md

 clientPermissions: ["The permissions the client needs to run the command.
 Valid values in src/utils/permissions.json"],
 userPermissions: ["The permissions the user needs to run the command.
 Valid values in src/utils/permissions.json"],
 examples: ["An example of how to use the command"],
-cooldown: 2 // The cooldown of the command in seconds - Default: 2,
+cooldown: 2 // The cooldown of the command in seconds
-nsfwOnly: true // If the command can only be used in NSFW channels - Default: false,
+nsfwOnly: false // If the command can only be used in NSFW channels
-voiceChannelOnly: true // If the command can only be used in voice channels - Default: false,
+voiceChannelOnly: false // If the command can only be used in voice channels
-disabled: true // If the command is disabled, won't show up in help menu and won't work - Default: false,
+disabled: false // If true, the command will not be registered and will not be able to be used.
+Config.json also provides a `disabledCommands` option to disable commands globally.
+Config.json has priority over this option.
-exclusive: true // If the command is exclusive, the user will not be able to call the command again until the done() method is called - Default: false,
+exclusive: false // If the command is exclusive, the user will not be able to call the command again until the done() method is called
 slashCommand: new SlashCommandBuilder() // Builds a slash command using the name and description.
 Use the `interact` method to handle logic.
 ```